How to Become a Full Stack Developer: A Step-By-Step Guide

 NSG106 (45 hours)

 In this Practical Nursing course, the Hunter Business School student is introduced to the concepts and principles of psychiatric and mental health nursing for clients across the lifespan.
 The practical nursing class examines health promotion, maintenance, and restoration for clients with psychiatric disorders and alterations in mental health.
 While there is no clinical experience for this course, the practical nursing student is able to apply knowledge and skills gained while caring for clients during the Adult Health Nursing I clinical rotation.
-Course Prerequisite: Successful completion of Term 1 courses
+Course Prerequisite: Successful completion of Module I courses

 NSG107 (264 hours)